ryantrainor/ryantrainor.github.io/_pages/cv.md

 * B.S. in Physics, University of California, Irvine (2008)
   * Honors Thesis: Improving Galaxy Mass Estimates by Accounting for Binary Systems
   * Advisors: Manoj Kaplinghat & James Bullock

-## Academic Positions
-* Assistant Professor, Franklin & Marshall College (2017-present)
-  * Tenure-track faculty position in the F&M Physics & Astronomy Department
-  * Parental leave Fall 2019, junior faculty research leave Spring 2021
-* Visiting Scientist, Johns Hopkins University (2021-present)
-  * Remote visiting scientist position in the department of physics and astronomy
-* Postdoctoral Research Fellow, Miller Institute (2014-2017)
-  * Postdoctoral fellowship in astronomy funded by the interdisciplinary Miller Institute for Basic Research in Science at the University of California, Berkeley

 ## Publications
 You can find all my published work on the <a href="https://ui.adsabs.harvard.edu/search/q=author%3A%22Trainor%2C%20Ryan%22%20year%3A2006-&sort=date%20desc%2C%20bibcode%20desc&p_=0">NASA ADS</a> or <a href="{{author.googlescholar}}">my Google Scholar profile</a>.